enrodri/db-capstone-project/draft.md

 The final analysis was performed by exporting the normalized SQL data into **Tableau Public**.
 * **Key Visuals:** Sales by category, high-value customer segmentation (orders > $60), and table occupancy trends.
 * **Live Dashboard:** [Insert Your Tableau Public Link Here]

----

-### 🎓 Professional Identity
-**[Your Name]**
-*Doctor in Medicine & Surgery | UNAN-León Alumnus* *Data Science & Medical Research Specialist*

-***

-### Pro-Tip for the Repository:
-In your `sql_scripts` folder, make sure the code for the procedures is clean and well-commented.
-If a recruiter sees that you’ve documented your `IF EXISTS` checks and `TRANSACTION` blocks, it reinforces that "Doctor-level" attention to detail.

-**Would you like me to help you write the "Testing the Procedures" section for the README so you can show exactly how to verify your logic?**